Psychpsyo/cardPrinterJS/README.md

 ## Known Issues (pretty much only in Chrome)

-### Alignment of cards in Chromium-based browsers
-Currently, there is no uniform cutting lines between cards and they aren't printed in the center of the page in Chromium-based browsers.
-This is due to intentional fallback behavior until the fix for [this Chromium bug](https://issues.chromium.org/issues/327643792) lands in Chrome 124, on Apr 10, 2024.

 ### Image loading in Chromium-based browsers
 Currently, if you are calling ``setCards()`` in a ``beforeprint`` event handler and open the print dialog via the ``print()`` function, Chromium-based browsers sometimes fail to show all the cards in their print preview.
 I have no idea if this affects the actual print but if you care, go an press "I am impacted" on [this Chromium bug](https://issues.chromium.org/issues/40262871).
 (It's the little +1 button in the top right)